Roadrunner SMB™ — Support & Troubleshooting

 CloudWatch Logs

-All nodes write structured logs to the CloudWatch log group shown in your CloudFormation outputs (CloudWatchLogGroup).
+Each node writes structured logs to the log group shown in your CloudFormation® outputs (CloudWatchLogGroup).
 Each ECS task has its own log stream.

 To access logs in the AWS console: